akap0209/Preparing-for-Influenza-Season/README.md

 examine trends in influenza and how they can be used to proactively plan for staffing needs across the country.
 # Data Used
 The data was provided by the CDC in the Project Brief.
-The data set worked on contained the following information: [Influenza Deaths](CDC_Influenza_Deaths.xlsx)  [CDC Influenza Visits](CDC Influenza Visits.xlsx)
+The data set worked on contained the following information: [Influenza Deaths](CDC_Influenza_Deaths.xlsx)  [CDC Influenza Visits][CDC_Influenza_Visits.xlsx]